 Despite the rapid growth in Holyoke’s population over the next few decades, the membership of the First Congregational Church actually declined.
 By Reverend Miller’s retirement 1870 it had dropped by about 20 percent compared to when he had been ordained, and for more than a decade the church went through a revolving door of pastors, with none staying for more than a couple years.
-Finally, in 1887, the congregation decided to relocate to a new site that was closer to downtown Holyoke, and the church purchased a lot about a half mile from here at the corner of Pleasant and Hampden Streets.
-Later that same year, a chapel was completed there, and the church moved into it after having spent 53 years here in the old church building here on Northampton Street.
+Finally, in 1886 the congregation decided to relocate to a new site that was closer to downtown Holyoke, and the church purchased a lot about a half mile from here at the corner of Pleasant and Hampden Streets.
+The following year, a chapel was completed there, and the church moved into it after having spent 53 years here in the old church building here on Northampton Street.
 Then, in 1894, the church completed a larger building that is still standing today on Pleasant Street.

 The first photo was taken only a few years after the First Congregational Church left this building.
 It does not seem clear as to exactly how long the old building remained here, but it appears to have still been standing in the 1911 city atlas.
 However, like the neighboring Crafts Tavern, it has since been demolished, and today there are no surviving traces of the old Ireland Parish village that was once located here.
 Northampton Street is now US Route 5, and it is lined with modern commercial development.
 The site of the church is now a garage in the center of the 2017 photo, and further in the distance a motel now stands where the houses in the first photo were located.
 On the far left side of the photo is the former John J. Lynch Middle School, which is going to be demolished soon and replaced by retail stores.